How to Fix Nvidia Graphics Card Problems

 6. Update Nvidia graphic card drivers

-In absence of Nvidia Update app, follow the below steps to update the graphic card drivers:
+In the absence of the Nvidia Update app, follow the below steps to update the graphic card drivers:

-Step 1: On your PC, first open the DirectX Diagnostic tool to find your exact graphics card model.
-Skip this, if you know it.
+Step 1: Open the DirectX Diagnostic tool on your PC to find your exact graphics card model.
+Skip this if you know it.

 Figure: DirectX Diagnostic tool window